mathgladiator/adama-lang/docs/docs/what-05-privacy.md

 Notice that the **public** and **private** modifiers have been hijacked to mean "which humans can see this data!", and this mirrors my understanding of field visibility when I was a kid.

 This was born from how to represent board game state such that secrets do not flow incorrectly to the wrong people.
-Afterall, if I can see your hand in poker, then you lose.
+After all, if I can see your hand in poker, then you lose.

 Classical databases were built around security within an organization and the granularity within the database is too coarse-grained.
 It's up to application developers to protect data between people, and this is a heavy burden.
 This burden was inherited by NoSQL.
 Instead, Adama believes that a document should contain all access rules to data, and the language aims to simplify that process.